 Jacksonville couple hits $1M prize playing scratch-off three weeks before welcoming first baby

-The Florida Lottery announced that a Jacksonville couple who were parents-to-be struck gold on a popular scratch-off game.
+A Jacksonville couple awaiting the birth of their baby struck gold on a popular Florida Lottery scratch-off game.

+The winning 500X THE CASH scratch-off ticket was sold at the Circle K in Jacksonville Beach, which was known as the Duval Exxon gas station.
+The retailer received a $2,000 bonus commission for selling the winning ticket.

 >>> STREAM ACTION NEWS JAX LIVE <<<